-SOM Foundation Selects Winner of 2019 Structural Engineering Research Fellowship
+SOM Foundation Announces Winner of the 2019 Structural Engineering Research Fellowship

 On Friday, March 8th, the SOM Foundation announced Samantha Eng as the winner of the 2019 SOM Foundation Structural Engineering Research Fellowship.
 Eng, who will receive her Master of Science degree in Civil and Environmental Engineering at the University of California, Berkeley in May, 2019, will embark on a course of travel to pursue original research in Japanese cities.
 She will investigate how the infrastructure and the design of buildings and bridges in those cities alleviates urban density in a dignified and humanistic manner.